 This is the number of people who have taken the action you want them to take on your website (for ecommerce this will probably be a purchase) divided by the number of people who clicked on your ad.
-Improving this number is a bit more complex than the other KPI’s because this is basically where everything comes together.
-To improve this number you need to look at the relevance within an ad group, the elements on your landing page and your market position.
+Improving this number is a bit more complex than the other KPI’s, because this is where everything comes together.
+To improve this number you need to look at the relevance within an ad group, the elements on your landing page, and your market position.

 Return on ad spend

-When you divide all the value your ads are generating and divide this by all the costs for your campaigns, you’ll get the return on ad spend.
+If we take all the value generated by ads, and divide this by all costs for your campaigns, the result will be the return on ad spend.
 The bigger this number the better, of course.

 Every marketer will proudly tell you about that insane ROAS they once had a few years ago.

 When calculating your return, you should of course keep in mind your Customer Lifetime Value as well.